-Coronavirus ravages 7 members of a single family, killing 3 - The Boston Globe
+Coronavirus Ravages 7 Members of a Single Family, Killing 3 - The Boston Globe

 Advertisement

-Fusco’s eldest child, Rita Fusco-Jackson, 55, of Freehold, New Jersey, died Friday; after her death, the family learned she had contracted the virus.
-Fusco’s eldest son, Carmine Fusco, of Bath, Pennsylvania, died Wednesday, said Paradiso Fodera, the family’s lawyer, who is Grace Fusco’s cousin and is serving as a spokeswoman.
+Fusco’s eldest child, Rita Fusco-Jackson, 55, of Freehold, N.J., died Friday; after her death, the family learned she had contracted the virus.
+Fusco’s eldest son, Carmine Fusco, of Bath, Penn., died Wednesday, said Paradiso Fodera, the family’s lawyer, who is Grace Fusco’s cousin and serving as a spokeswoman.

 Fusco, of Freehold, died after spending Wednesday “gravely ill” and breathing with help from a ventilator, unaware that her two oldest children had died, Paradiso Fodera said.